 It’s important to have a realistic mindset when you start looking for a job.
 While you may not land the perfect position right away, there are plenty of steps you can take to make your employment prospects brighter.

 Throughout the 20th century and into the early 21st century, Australia’s economic growth and success was largely based on its abundance of agricultural, mineral and fuels resources.
 However, as the country gradually shifts towards a knowledge-based economy, new opportunities for employment are opening up.

-If you’re not particular about where you work in Australia, you might like to consider working in more remote areas of the country.
-There is constant demand for regional workers as, due to their lack of proximity away from capital cities, they are often prone to skills shortages in certain sectors.
-Recognising this fact, the Australian Government offers the Regional Sponsored Migration Scheme visa (subclass 187).
-This visa is designed for skilled workers who want to work in regional Australia and is open to any skilled worker under the age of 50 who has been nominated by an approved Australian employer for regional work.
+The Australian Government offers a Regional Sponsored Migration Scheme visa (subclass 187), designed for skilled workers who want to work in regional Australia.
+The scheme is open to any skilled worker under the age of 50 who has been nominated by an approved Australian employer for regional work.

 - The Temporary Residence Transition stream.
 This is for 457 visa holders who have worked for two years in the same position with their employer, and the employer now wants to offer them a permanent position.

 - The Direct Entry stream.
 This stream is for people nominated under the Direct Entry stream.
-They include people who have never or only briefly worked in Australia, and temporary residents who do not qualify for the above stream.
+It includes people who have never or only briefly worked in Australia, and temporary residents who do not qualify for the above stream.

 - The Agreement stream.
 This final stream is for people nominated by their employer through a labour agreement.